mutmainaho/Calculator/README.md

 # Calculator
-# Calculator build with Html Css and Javascript
+# Calculator built with Html Css and Javascript